 Donny taught Ray how to clean chimneys for about a week, and then Ray flew the nest on his own.
 Ray quickly learned everything there was to know concerning the chimney cleaning and repair business.
 Ray became CSIA-certified, and Nicole thought of the name, “Step in Time.”
 Wanting to be first in the telephone book, the name “A Step in Time” was born.

 Ten years later, with the help of Ray’s first employee, Matt Watkins, A Step in Time has expanded to seven different states and—by footprint— is the largest chimney cleaning and repair business in the United States.

 Ray Gessner, P.E. is the founder and C.E.O. of A Step in Time.
-He is a licensed professional engineer with master’s degree in civil engineering.
+He is a professionally licensed engineer with an MS in civil engineering.